tjautio/datasciencecoursera/java_notes.md

 * string.charAt(n); returns the nth character in the string
 * string.indexOf("string"); returns the first index value of the word (note: indexation start from 0), if not exist then -1
 * variables are defined only in the blocks they're defined
+* "\n" is same as pressing enter if you make some input for Scanner

 * var++; variable's value can is incrreased by one
 * var--; minus 1